Updated: Jun 1

 birthday parties just now.)
 Then around three years later, those milk teeth start to shed and

-the 32 permanent pearly whites begin to come through, nothing to it.
+the 32 permanent pearly whites begin to come through, with nothing to it.
 Piece of cake, really.
 (Well, not too many pieces of cake.)

 nappies, don’t sleep as well (it’s harder to ignore your aching gums lying in your cot at night